Blood cancer related fatigue

 Manage cancer related fatigue and maintain your health and well-being with this energy conservation technique.

-• Plan your time – try to plan activities when you have the most energy
+- Plan your time – try to plan activities when you have the most energy.

-• Prioritise by goal setting – focus on accomplishing those goals and delegate others to help
+- Prioritise by goal setting – focus on accomplishing those goals and delegate others to help.

-• Pace yourself – stop before you get too tired and allow extra time, it’s not a race
+- Pace yourself – stop before you get too tired and allow extra time, it’s not a race.

-• Posture – conserve your energy by sitting instead of standing
+- Posture – conserve your energy by sitting instead of standing.

-• Permission – it is important to recognise that this is about you and your level of fatigue.
+- Permission – it is important to recognise that this is about you and your level of fatigue.
 Your body has been in constant survival mode.

 Exercise and fatigue

-Exercising while having treatment can help with
+Exercising while having treatment can help with:

-• ease some of the cancer related fatigue you might be experiencing.
+- Ease some of the cancer related fatigue you might be experiencing.

 Exercising if you are between or finished treatment can help with recovery.
-It can also help reduce the risk of further health issues.
+It can also help reduce the risk of other health issues.
 Participating in any movement or exercise provides the greatest benefits.
 Exercise can be:

-• walking to the letterbox
+- Walking to the letterbox

-• walking around the block
+- Walking around the block

-• walking the dog
+- Walking the dog

 Studies show that staying active is one of the best ways to fight fatigue – the best slogan is move more.
 This book has some great ideas: